silverwind/expect-telnet/README.md

 - `expect` *string*   : String to expect.
 - `send`   *string*   : String to send when `expect` is found.
 - `out`  *function*   : Output function, receives the output since the previous step.
-- `interact` *boolean*: Enter interacive mode from stdin.
-There's currently no way out of interactive mode, so this should be last.
+- `interact` *boolean*: Enter interacive mode with stdin/stdout.
+There's currently no way out of this mode, so this should be last.

 © 2015 [silverwind](https://github.com/silverwind), distributed under BSD licence